 Finding a doctor is easy.
 Finding exactly the right doctor for your rare and complex condition is much more difficult.
-That is why so many Keratoconus Patients from all over the world travel to the California Keratoconus Center for their non-surgical Keratoconus treatment.
-They know they’ve found the best Keratoconus specialist for their condition.
+That is why so many Keratoconus patients from all over the world travel to the California Keratoconus Center for their non-surgical Keratoconus treatment.
+They know they’ve found the best Keratoconus specialists for their condition.

-If you have Keratoconus, you probably already know that Kerataconus is a rare condition that changes the shape of your cornea, causing light to refract differently depending on its brightness and what angle it enters the eye.
-The bumpy cornea also makes it impossible to correct with traditional hard or soft contact lenses.
-Keratoconus patients travel to the California Keratoconus Center to be treated by the cKlear Method™, which effectively treats your Keratoconus with specialized contact lenses, usually Scleral Lenses.
+If you have Keratoconus, you probably already know that the disease is a rare condition that changes the shape of your cornea, causing light to refract differently depending on its brightness and what angle it enters the eye.
+The bumpy cornea also makes correcting with traditional hard or soft contact lenses impossible.
+Keratoconus patients travel to the California Keratoconus Center to be treated by the cKlear Method™, which effectively treats your Keratoconus with specialized contact lenses, usually scleral lenses.

 Treating Keratoconus takes time.
 At the California Keratoconus Center, we invented the cKlear Method™ for treating Keratoconus, and there are generally at least three (and usually four) office visits at the start of your treatment.

-But before all of that, we’ll schedule a brief Zoom call with you to discuss your case and help you with your scheduling.
+But before that, we’ll schedule a brief Zoom call to discuss your case and set up your first appointment.
 If you’ve sent us any of your case history beforehand, we’ll discuss that a bit.
-And we’ll answer any questions you may have about your treatment and your trip to the California Keratoconus Center.
+And we’ll answer any questions about your treatment and your trip to the California Keratoconus Center.

-During your first visit, we will go through the first four steps of the cKlear Method:
+During your first visit, we will go through the first four steps of the cKlear Method™:

-After your first visit, your Scleral Contact Lenses have been specifically designed for your eyes, and then sent to a lab to be manufactured.
-We work with 6 different contact lens labs, each with its own specialties, and choose the lab carefully based on your specific conditions.
+After your first visit, your scleral contact lenses have been specifically designed for your eyes and then sent to a lab to be manufactured.
+We work with six of the best contact lens labs, each with its specialties, and choose the lab carefully based on your specific conditions.

-By the time of your second visit, the cKlear Dispensing Visit, we will have received your new Scleral Contact Lenses.
-We will put the lenses on during this visit (prepare yourself for an “AMAZING!” moment) and evaluate how they fit on your eye, down to the micron.
-We we will also teach you how to insert, remove and care for your new lenses.
+By the time of your second visit, the cKlear Dispensing Visit, we will have received your new scleral contact lenses.
+During this visit, we will put the lenses on (prepare yourself for an “AMAZING!” moment) and evaluate how they fit on your eye, down to the micron.
+We will also teach you how to insert, remove, and care for your new lenses.

 Your third visit, your cKlear Progress Checkup, can be scheduled anywhere between 1 and 3 weeks after your dispensing visit.
-A longer interval is usually better, but we tend to schedule out-of-town patients sooner so they can get back home as soon as possible.
+A longer interval is usually better, but we tend to schedule out-of-town patients faster so they can return home as soon as possible.

-Some out of town patients choose to plan a trip to Los Angeles so that all three visits can be done during a single trip, which can be done in a little over two weeks, but is preferably done over a longer time period.
-Other out of town patients, especially those who live in California, Nevada and Arizona, often will fly in for a half day for each visit.
+Some out-of-town patients plan a trip to Los Angeles so that all three visits can be completed during a single trip, which can be done in a little over two weeks.
+However, whenever possible, we prefer and recommend a longer period.
+Other out-of-town patients, especially those living in California, Nevada, and Arizona, often fly in for a half day for each visit.